The debate is tonight. I’m shaking in my boots.

 On 1 November 2007, Guede’s life of abuse and abandonment, of desperation and poverty, hit rock bottom.
 The mentally ill 20-year-old, who apparently possessed some sort of get out of jail free card, left a nightmarish scene in Meredith’s bedroom and went dancing.
 Yes, he went dancing.
 Witnesses at the dance club later reported an odd body odor exuding from the first-time murderer.
 Two days later, the athletic burglar from Ivory Coast who had transformed into a monster fled to Germany where he slept on trains for a few days.

-Guede’s DNA was found inside Meredith’s body, on her clothes, and in her purse.
+Guede’s DNA was found not only inside Meredith’s body, but also on her clothes and in her purse.
 No other DNA on the scene was found by the police lab other than the victim’s.
-Perugia police had engineered Guede’s release from a Milan jail.
-Now a visiting student had been brutally murdered.
-They had Guede in custody and enough DNA evidence to convict him of being the Devil.
+Perugia police engineered Guede’s release from a Milan jail.
+A visiting student lay brutally murdered.
+Guede was in custody and there was enough DNA evidence to convict him of being the Devil.

 Case closed?
 Of course not.
-Time for ass-covering.
+It was time for MAJOR ass-covering.
 And don’t forget how pretty Amanda was back then.
 She’s behind bars, terrified.
 Let’s keep the party going.

 The Perugia morons now knew the truth: Knox, Sollecito and Lumumba were all innocent; even worse, they had been protecting the killer.
 To non-morons this probably seems like the ultimate crash and burn.
 It wasn’t.
 In fact, for the Perugia police force, it was actually no problem at all.